librato/watchconf/README.md

     }
 }
 ```
 With this configuration we can define a default set of brokers for our service (and denote whether they are eligible for receiving data from our producers.
-We can also override our broker configuration on a per topic basis, sending output from different streaming topologies into different brokers.
+We can also override our broker configuration on a per-topic basis, sending output from different streaming topologies into different brokers.

 In order to watch our ```KafkaConfig``` we first need a ```CuratorFramework``` instance.
 We then extend the Zookeeper adapter and use the ```JsonConverter```.